Two-Multicast Channel with Confidential Messages: Strong Secrecy

-We now return to the original problem, represented by Fig.~\ref{fig}, except that, in addition, a genie provides all terminals with a shared randomness described by $(F_{[1:2]},F'_{[1:2]},F''_{[1:2]})$, whose distribution will be clarified in the sequel.
+We now return to the original problem illustrated in Fig.~\ref{fig} except that, in addition, a genie provides all terminals with shared randomness described by $(F_{[1:2]},F'_{[1:2]},F''_{[1:2]})$, whose distribution will be clarified in the sequel.
 In this augmented model: